4GeeksAcademy/react-tutorial-exercises/exercises/03-render-with-functions/README.md

 JSX allows using functions to render HTML, and that is awesome!

-It is a strongly recommended practice because it lets you create templates and reuse your code.
+It is a strongly recommended practice because it lets you create templates and re-use your code.

 For example: